Adi-02/SNLP_Project/README.md

 ### Relevant to SNLP:
 - `Test_SNLP.ipynb`: A notebook interface for running the tests.
 Wraps the logic from `retrieval_head_detection.py`.
 - `haystack/`: Directory containing haystack context data.
-  - `irrelevant/`: Text files containing irrelevant context.
+  - `irrelevant/`: Text files containing irrelevant context (named as "adjacent context" in the final report).
   - `relevant/`: Text files containing relevant context.
   - `needles.json`: Data for each needle ID.
 - `data_generation/`: Scripts used to generate the needles and associated context files.